lejenome/lejenome.github.io/_posts/2016-09-15-dual-boot-to-virtual-machine.md

 sudo modprobe linear
 ```

-Because the virtual machine need whole disk with both the Windows partition
+Because the virtual machine needs a whole disk with both the Windows partition
 and the EFI partition, We need to create a virtual RAID.
 Let's create a small
 file to hold the EFI partition: